Hazmobile household hazardous waste collection

 But if you have to have hazardous materials at home, make sure they are always stored safely and securely:

 - Keep hazardous materials dry and away from heat or flames

 - Always keep things in their original container so that you know what it is

 - If the container is leaking and you have to use another, label it correctly

 - Always keep hazardous materials out of the reach of children - for example in a locked cupboard

-The HazMobile is New Zealand's first mobile household hazardous waste collection service adopted by the Auckland Regional Council and a consortium of councils within that region.
+The HazMobile is New Zealand's first mobile household hazardous waste collection service adopted by the Auckland Regional Council and a consortium of councils within the region.

-For more information on the HazMobile collection, contact the Waste Minimisation Team on phone (06) 871 5000 or email firstname.lastname@example.org
+For more information on the HazMobile collection, contact the Waste Minimisation Team at Hastings District Council on phone (06) 871 5000 or email firstname.lastname@example.org